Trial of Yolanda Saldívar: Selena's murder

 The day after being confronted by the Quintanilla family, Saldívar was banned from contacting Selena.
-Saldívar purchased a .38 Special revolver but lied to the clerk about her intentions claiming she was a nurse whose patients' relatives had threatened her life.
+Saldívar purchased a .38 Caliber Special revolver but lied to the clerk about her intentions claiming she was a nurse whose patients' relatives had threatened her life.
 Saldívar convinced Selena to meet her alone at her Days Inn motel room on March 31, 1995.
 In the motel room, Selena demanded financial papers required for tax preparation.
 Saldívar delayed handing over the papers claiming that she had been raped during a recent Mexico trip.
 Selena drove Saldívar to Doctors Regional Hospital but doctors only did a routine exam, not confirming if a rape had occurred.

 When they returned to the motel room, Selena emptied Saldívar's satchel which was filled with documents relating to the boutiques and fan club as well as the .38 revolver.
 Saldívar grabbed the gun and pointed it at Selena.
 As Selena attempted to flee, Saldívar shot her in the back, severing an artery.
 Critically wounded, Selena ran to the motel's lobby and collapsed on the floor, naming Saldívar as her assailant, and giving the room number where she had been shot.
 Her condition began to deteriorate rapidly as motel staff attended to her.
 Selena was pronounced dead at 1:05 p.m. from loss of blood and cardiac arrest.